ualers/Ai_moving_the_mouse_randomly/README.md

-# ARTIFICIAL INTELIGENT MOVIMENT MOUSE
+# ARTIFICIAL intelligence moving the mouse

 This is an artificial intelligence for moving the mouse